Up to 60% off sofas & mattresses — limited‑time deals.

 Fasteners and corrosion: don’t underestimate it

-A conservative hardware plan:
+A conservative hardware plan looks like this:

-• Exterior-rated washers where needed
+• Exterior-rated washers where the connection needs better bearing support

 Adhesives and joinery choices